CodeLuminary/simple-ether-wallet/README.md

 The backend test include database connect and table creation test, web3 test and account creation test.

 NB: Please some test cases are commented out and the reasons for the comment are at the top of each comment.
+Please check the test cases in the test folder for details

+It's advisable to run the test files one after the order in the following order

+- errorLogger.test.js
+- db.test.js
+- accountController.test.js
+- web3Controller.test.js

 cd to the backend folder in your terminal and enter the following command
 ```